 Budget friendly.
 Istanbul can be both high-end and low-cost in terms of expenses.
 The quality of the city’s greatness stays the same.
 Choose from a great number of affordable restaurants and accommodation.
-Tour some Byzantine and Ottoman landmarks for free (mosques and parks).
-Live on good and cheap street food, noted as “one of the healthiest” by world travellers.
+Tour some Byzantine and Ottoman landmarks for free!
+Enjoy magnificent mosques, stroll beautiful parks.
+Live on good and cheap street food, noted as “one of the healthiest” by world travelers.

 Four empires-in-one place.
 Visit Istanbul to immerse in the history and culture of four empires which ruled here.
 Istanbul has been the capital of the Roman, Byzantine, Latin and the Ottoman Empire.